Panoramic View of Lourdas, Kefalonia

 Most of the available apartments and studios are close to the village centre.

-A short distance above the square is a new mini-market, opened in 2017.
+A short distance above the square is a mini-market which opened in 2017.
 Now well stocked to satisfy day-to-day requirements, and open from early morning to late at night.

 The road from the village to the beach is a little less than 1Km and one can stroll to the beach (where there are also apartments) in less than 10 minutes.
 However, because the square is about 80 metres (about 250 feet) above sea level, the return will take at least twice as long.
 The best way is to stroll from one patch of shade to the next, stop, admire the views and talk with anyone you meet!